sct/overseerr/README.md

 ## Support

+- Check out the [Overseerr Documentation](https://docs.overseerr.dev/) before asking for help.
+Your question might already be in the [FAQ](https://docs.overseerr.dev/support/faq).
 - You can get support on [Discord](https://discord.gg/PkCWJSeCk7).
 - You can ask questions in the Help category of our [GitHub Discussions](https://github.com/sct/overseerr/discussions).
 - Bugs/Feature Requests can be opened via a [GitHub issue](https://github.com/sct/overseerr/issues).